Roman-Supernova-PIT/phrosty/docs/usage.rst

 In this example, you will use data packaged with the photometry test archive to build a two-point lightcurve.

-First, make sure your system meets the :ref:`system-requirements` and that you've downloaded the roman-snpit docker image as described in the :ref:`phrosty installation preqreuisties<phrosty-installation-prerequisites>`.
+First, make sure your system meets the :ref:`system-requirements` and that you've followed the relevant instructions in the :ref:`phrosty installation preqreuisties<phrosty-installation>`.

 Next, make sure you've pulled down the ``phrosty`` archive as described in :ref:`installing phrosty from sources<install-from-sources>`.
 Make sure also to install the photomery test data, as described there.